Man restores Turkish Fiat 124 in father's memory with Italian parts

 He even bought some original parts all the way from Italy.

-Yılmaz told the Anadolu Agency (AA) correspondent that Haji Murat is two years younger than him.
+Yılmaz told an Anadolu Agency (AA) correspondent that Haji Murat is two years younger than him.

 Stating that he started restoring the car 1.5 years ago, Yılmaz said: "I learned that there are specialized mechanics between Konya and Seydişehir.
 I took the vehicle there and brought it back to its original state after 1.5 years of effort.
 I found original parts from many places and fitted them to the vehicle, some parts had to be brought in from Italy.
 I spent about TL 150,000."